lmiller1990/gamblor-python-api/README.md

 ### docker-compose

 Production uses nginx to handle the HTTP requests, before handing off to flask.
+The frontend and nginx configuration is found in [this repo](https://github.com/lmiller1990/gamblor-frontend).
 Build the nginx image: `docker build -t g-nginx nginx`.
-Run with `POSTGRES_DB=web_development POSTGRES_HOST=docker.for.mac.localhost POSTGRES_USER=lachlan FLASK_ENV=development docker-compose up -d g-nginx`.
+Fill out `.env` and run with `docker-compose up -d g-nginx`.
 As above, you will need the database (ask me for that).

 ## Endpoints